 In 2014, she discovered costume designer Jacques Fonteray´s private collection and was the first scholar to conduct research on this material.
 Since then, she has been working with the owners of these holdings to donate the material to an archive, in order to preserve his work as a cultural legacy, making it accessible to scholars around the world.

 She was a visiting researcher at the USC`s School of Cinematic Arts in 2015.
 She worked as editorial assistant of Popular Communication, the International Journal of Media and Culture between 2016 and 2017.

-Before entering her Ph.D, Elizabeth worked as a PR in the entertainment and advertising industries for 10 years, in charge of media relations, branding and product development within the music industry.
+Before entering her Ph.D, Elizabeth worked as a PR in the entertainment and advertising industries for 10 years, in charge of media relations, branding, and product development.

 She is also a member of the Public Relations Society of America (PRSA) and the Society of Cinema and Media Studies (SCMS).